apolenkov/nodejs-backend-test-schedules/README.md

 - Provide a complete user auth (authentication/authorization/etc) strategy, such as OAuth.
-- Use a NoSQL DB and build a filter feature that can filter records with some of the attributes.
+- Build a filter feature that can filter records with some of the attributes.
 - Use event-driven architecture (Kafka is preferred) instead of RESTful
 - Can add C4 model architecture schemas